 - 2005: Chris Sessing is hired from Crowell, Weedon & Co. to co-manage the equity portfolio with Mr. Tanner and Mr. Humiston.
-New asset growth moves away from referrals from the accounting firm, and more towards relationships of the firm's partners.
+New asset growth moves away from referrals from the accounting firm, and more towards relationships of the firm's partners and client referrals.

-- 2009: The firm elects to bring all of the fixed income assets in-house by hiring portfolio manager Tim Somers.
+- 2009: The firm elects to bring all of the fixed income assets in-house.

 - 2012: Matt Dorband is hired to lead the institutional sales and marketing efforts.
 Institutional asset growth accelerates.

-- 2013: AMI starts a thrid equity strategy, AMI SMID Cap Growth Equity, which focuses on investing in domestic companies with a market capitalization between $100 million and $10 billion.
+- 2013: The firm's assets under management surpass $1 billion.
+AMI starts a third equity strategy, AMI SMID Cap Growth Equity, which focuses on investing in domestic companies with a market capitalization between $100 million and $10 billion.

 - 2015: With the hiring of Senior Equity Analyst, Andrew Zamfotis, AMI expands its equity research team